Bodies

 Our crime of the head, our crime of lightness.

 Quinn eats too much candy, laughs too loud, and drifts too far away from the world and those in it.
-She views exertion as a form of weakness, instead choosing to rely on her own natural talent and a fairly accurate understanding of the political workings of the company to pursue greatness.
-And while it is her natural talent that allows her to attain a certain steady accessibility of the State (see, Energy) it is this allergy for exertion, rather the fear of vulnerability that runs underneath it, which prevents her from Moving any closer to it.
+Viewing exertion as a form of weakness, she chooses to rely on her own natural talent and a semi-accurate understanding of the political workings of the company to pursue success.
+And while there is some truth to these beliefs, there are larger lies that overshadow them and a more total fear of vulnerability that runs underneath.
+Stuck between the two, she will gradually come to realize that she is trapped and unable to Move any closer towards the greatness she so desperately seems to seek.

 Wolf Street – the foundation